-Professional Development Seminar
+Professional Development/Case Conference Seminar

-The Professional Development Seminar meets every-other week and is intended to provide a forum for discussing issues related to the professional development of psychologists.
-This seminar also includes experiential process-oriented discussions related to the unique cultural interplay that occurs in cross-cultural therapy.
+The Professional Development Seminar is intended to provide a forum for discussing issues related to the professional development of psychologists.
+This seminar includes several case discussions during the year that are focused on cases where the intern facilitating the discussion is from a different cultural background than the patient being discussed in the case presentation.
+This experiential process provides many avenues within which to discuss the unique cultural interplay that occurs in cross-cultural therapy.
 Readings for this seminar primarily focus on issues related to cultural competence and the integration of science and practice, two issues that are central to our internship's training mission.
-At times, this seminar may also include movies and/or field trips to help highlight areas that are covered in the seminar discussions.
+The case discussions provide real-world material within which to discuss the issues and topics covered in the readings.
+At times, this seminar will also include movies and/or field trips to help highlight areas that are covered in the seminar discussions.
+For example, after discussing the relationship between severe mental illness and homelessness, the interns and seminar leaders watched the movie The Soloist and spent a day volunteering at a homeless shelter in Los Angeles in order to learn about services provided to the homeless population.
+In 2011, the interns also took a field trip to the Los Angeles County Twin Towers Jail as part of this seminar.
 At the beginning of the year, while interns are building their caseload, seminar leaders present information regarding the different forensic commitment types that are treated at PSH.
 The forensic portion of the seminar is intended to orient the interns to the practice of forensic psychology in a state hospital and in the community.
-Seminar topics during this portion of the seminar will cover the various commitments that are typically seen in criminal forensic practice such as Incompetent to Stand Trial (ICST), Not Guilty by Reason of Insanity (NGRI), Sexually Violent Predator (SVP), Mentally Disordered Offender (MDO), and civil commitments.
-The Professional Development Seminar is facilitated by Drs.
-Jesus Rodriguez and David Glassmire.
+Seminar topics during this portion of the seminar will cover the various commitments that are typically seen in criminal forensic practice such as Incompetent to Stand Trial (ICST), Not Guilty by Reason of Insanity (NGRI), Sexually Violent Predator (SVP), Mentally Disordered Offender (MDO), and The Professional Development Seminar is facilitated by Drs.
+Jesus civil commitments.
+Rodriguez and David Glassmire.